rahulj123/IntelligentRecruitmentHelper/README.md

 `Refer to project report at Github Folder: ProjectReport`

 **Recommended Sections for Project Report / Paper:**
-- Executive Summary / Paper Abstract
-- Sponsor Company Introduction (if applicable)
-- Business Problem Background
-- Market Research
-- Project Objectives & Success Measurements
-- Project Solution (To detail domain modelling & system design.)
-- Project Implementation (To detail system development & testing approach.)
-- Project Performance & Validation (To prove project objectives are met.)
-- Project Conclusions: Findings & Recommendation
-- Appendix of report: Project Proposal
-- Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses: MR, RS, CGS
-- Appendix of report: Installation and User Guide
-- Appendix of report: 1-2 pages individual project report per project member, including: Individual reflection of project journey: (1) personal contribution to group project (2) what learnt is most useful for you (3) how you can apply the knowledge and skills in other situations or your workplaces
-- Appendix of report: List of Abbreviations (if applicable)
-- Appendix of report: References (if applicable)

 ---
 ## SECTION 7 : MISCELLANEOUS